Edinburgh Investment Trust Buys Back Shares - TipRanks.com

 Edinburgh Investment Trust PLC (GB:EDIN) has released an update.

-Edinburgh Investment Trust PLC has announced the buyback of 25,000 of its own ordinary shares at an average price of 748.00p each, with the intent to hold these in treasury.
-Following the transaction, the company’s issued share capital stands at 195,666,734 shares, out of which 46,980,209 shares are held in treasury, leaving 148,686,525 shares with voting rights.
+The Edinburgh Investment Trust PLC has announced the buyback of 25,000 of its ordinary shares at an average price of 748.00p each, which will be held in treasury.
+Following the transaction, the total number of voting shares has been updated to 148,474,025.
+The move is part of the company’s capital management strategy and impacts the share structure for current and potential investors.

 For further insights into GB:EDIN stock, check out TipRanksâ€™ Stock Analysis page.